karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

 ## Tips for Contributors

-There are plenty of resources on how to get started to contribute to open source, so I won't write another guide on that.
-But if you're looking for a good place to start, try [How to Contribute to Open Source by Open Source Guides](https://opensource.guide/how-to-contribute/).
+There are plenty of resources on how to get started with open source, so I won't write another guide on that.
+If you're looking for a good place to start, try [How to Contribute to Open Source by Open Source Guides](https://opensource.guide/how-to-contribute/).

 Here are my more personal anecdotes and tips for contributors: